ThamarVD/CarpoolMusic/README.md

 - UI Element to see currently playing song

 - Ability to remove/reorder songs in queue

+-WAY in the future

+    - Make App for IOS
 ## Support

 This app is still in pre-production so things might not work as intended